Who we are

 Our team is a dedicated group that works collaboratively to strengthen service provider capacity to deliver evidence-based treatments that address gambling, gaming and technology use issues in Ontario.
 In this section, you will meet and learn more about the GGTU team.

 In our second instalment of Meet the Team, we introduce you to Marie-Claire Conlin, Education Specialist, and Mahfuz Hassan, Instructional Designer.
-We meet up with them as they prepare to present at the Evergreen Council on Problem Gambling’s Four Directions conference in September.
-How exciting!

 Question: How long have you worked at CAMH?
 Tell us about your role in GGTU.